MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

 ## Collection-level groups

-When you create a VSTS account or TFS collection, the system creates collection-level groups that have [permissions in that collection](#collection-level).
+When you create an Azure DevOps organization or TFS collection, the system creates collection-level groups that have [permissions in that collection](#collection-level).
 You can neither remove nor delete the built-in collection-level groups.

 <!---
 Project Collection Administrators